SciarraColonna/CI2024_project-work/README.md

 ## Individuals structure
 Each individual is characterized by a tree structure where each node is an instance of the class `Node`, that specifies the value of the node, its parent node and the left and right children (if present).
-The whole tree is embedded by an instance of the class `Tree`, that contains the root node and the fitness value of the tree.
+The whole tree is embedded by an instance of the class `Tree`, that contains the root node and the fitness value of the tree.<br>
+Each node can either be:
+- a function node, expressing one of the math functions in the set `["add", "sub", "mul", "div", "log", "sin", "tan", "exp", "sqrt", "square"]`
+- a terminal (leaf) node, expressing a variable `x1, x2,...` or a random float constant with a value in the range `[-5,5]`

 ## Fitness
 The chosen fitness is based on the negative MSE (Mean Square Error).
 The negative sign is useful only to keep the fitness higher for better solutions and lower for worse solutions.<br>